SonuSagarDE/SonuSagarDE/README.md

 Create a Linked Service with my source data.
 Input to Databricks using ADF for Bronze, Silver and Gold Transformation.
 Visualize my analysis on Power BI in order to arrive at quick decision.

-Skills: ADF / ADB / ADLS / POWER BI/ QLIK SENSE
+Skills: ADF / ADB / ADLS / POWER BI/ POWER APPS /QLIK SENSE